- It's important to know how to set out your response and what to include.

 Respond to every concern

-Address each point raised by the complainant, including your opinion of what happened.
-Sometimes you can combine this with the chronology of events, but it's often better to deal with one and then the other.
+Address each point raised by the complainant, including your opinion of what happened and your reflections.
+Sometimes you can combine this with the chronology of events, but it's often better to include a chronology and then follow with a response and reflection to each point of concern.
+It can be helpful to mention any discussions you've had as part of your reflection on the case, and any personal learning points.

 Complaints involving more than one clinician